hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

 case
 ''''

-The `:index:case <case>`  statement implements a more compact and better readable form of if – `:index:elif <elif>`  – elif – elif etc. Use this if your variable (and you can only check for variables with case) can have a distinct number of valid values.
+The :index:`case <case>`  statement implements a more compact and better readable form of if - :index:`elif <elif>`  - elif - elif etc. Use this if your variable (and you can only check for variables with case) can have a distinct number of valid values.
 A typical usage of case will follow later.